DieSkaarj/PhantisEnglishPatch/README.md

 ## Phantis

-Commander Serena's mission is to rescue her captured partner from Moon IV of the **SOTPOK** System, better known as the world of **PHANTIS**, an unusual place inhabited by hostile fauna and exuberant flora.
+Commander Serena's mission is to rescue her expedition partner from Moon IV of the **SOTPOK** System, better known as the world of **PHANTIS**, an unusual place inhabited by hostile fauna and exuberant flora.

 ## Double Load FX